 In Chile, there are no agencies or independent instances for Mediation and Conciliation in labour matter.
-Nevertheless, with the amendments to the labor law entered into force recently, mediation by the Labour Authority is acceptable in any collective conflict.
+Nevertheless, with the amendments to the labour law entered into force recently, mediation by the Labour Authority is acceptable in any collective conflict.

-Law referred to Labour Courts as the exclusively competent for the resolution of labour disputes.
+The law referred to Labour Courts as the exclusive competent authority for the resolution of labour disputes.
 In this sense in the ordinary procedure for labour dispute resolution, a mandatory conciliation hearing is considered before the evidence presentation.